Hodge decomposition for Cousin groups and for Oeljeklaus-Toma manifolds: Dolbeault cohomology of convex domains in Cousin groups.

 \end{theorem} Additionally, Vogt gives several equivalent conditions for the finite dimensionality of $H^1(X, \mathcal{O})$ in terms of the discrete subgroup $\Lambda$, the holomorphic line bundles on $X$ and the generators of $H^1(X, \mathcal{O})$.

-\section{Dolbeault cohomology of ``convex" domains in Cousin groups.}
+\section{Dolbeault cohomology of convex domains in Cousin groups.}

 In this section we will prove analogous results to those of Theorem \ref{thm:vogt} for open subsets $U$ in Cousin groups $X=\C^n/\Lambda$, whose inverse images in $\C^n$ are convex domains.
-Occasionally we will call such open sets $U$ in $X$ ``convex" by abuse of terminology.
-By \cite[Proposition 1.1.8]{AK} the definition of a ``convex'' open set in a Cousin group $X$ does not depend on the chosen presentation $\C^n/\Lambda$ for $X$.
+We will call such open sets $U$ in $X$ simply {\it convex} since they are the geodesically convex open subsets of the Lie group $X$ for the unique system of geodesics which are left and right invariant; these are given by translates of one-parameter subgroups of $X$.
+In particular, the definition of a convex open subset in a Cousin group $X$ does not depend on the chosen presentation $\C^n/\Lambda$ for $X$; see also \cite[Proposition 1.1.8]{AK} for an alternative argument.

 \begin{theorem} Let $U$ be a domain of a Cousin group $X=\C^n/\Lambda$, whose inverse image $\tilde U$ in $\C^n$ is a convex domain.
 If $\Lambda$ is strongly dispersive then $H^q(U, \Omega^{p})$ is finitely generated and moreover,